Salmon Fishing in Scotland Logo

 Do Sea Lice make salmon jump

 The first reason salmon will jump in the fresh water rivers of Scotland is to dislodge the little tadpole like parasites called sea-lice which they often pick up on their backs and flanks while in the sea.
 There's no doubt that the irritation of these parasites (that soon fall off the fish in fresh water) are a reason why fresh run salmon will often jump.
+Since the late 70's aquaculture (fish farms) in Scotland have been 'thoughtlessly' placed in wild salmon migration coastal sea loch routes which exacerbates the sea lice issue.

 Does the Scent of fresh rain water make salmon jump